seven days and six nights in the Pearl of the Caribbean

 - After you clear Cuban Immigration you will be screened and your carry on will be scanned.
 In the departure hall there is a duty free shop, places to buy snacks and drinks, as well as souvenirs so you may want to have some Cuban Currency (CUC).
 There is a currency exchange in the departure hall (1) if it is open and (2) if they have USD $ to exchange for you.
 They do not take CUC coins.
 Regardless, if you have CUC coins when you get home, mail it to Global Relations and we will buy it from you

-- When arriving to U.S. entry airport you will need to clear U.S. Immigration and U.S. Customs.
-If questioned by an Immigration Officer about your trip to Cuba, note that you were on a sanctioned ‘People to People Educational’ trip.
+- When arriving to your U.S. entry airport you will need to clear U.S. Immigration and U.S. Customs.
+If questioned by an Immigration Officer about your trip to Cuba, note that you were on a sanctioned Tour of “Humanitarian Activities”.
 If asked what that is, tell the truth and explain it was an opportunity to directly engage with Cuban people, learn about their life and country.
-You were not on a vacation
+You were not on a vacation.

 - Memories of a wonderful visit to the Pearl of the Antilles: Cuba!
 (Included)